itajaja/resume/resume.md

 linkedin:https://linkedin.com/in/giacomotag
 website:giacomotag.io

 Hi, I am Giacomo, a full stack developer, I like crafting software that matters.
-I am interested in the web, programming language theory and software architecture.
+I am interested in the web, programming language theory, and software architecture.

 ## Technologies and skills